rjcmarkelz/BIS180L_web/_posts/2015-05-07-Illumina-Day-2.md

 Download the binary distribution from the [download page](https://www.broadinstitute.org/software/igv/download)

-Move the unzipped directory to BioinformaticsPackages
+Unzip it and move the unzipped directory to BioinformaticsPackages

+    unzip IGV_2.3.52.zip
     mv ~/Downloads/IGV_2.3.52 ~/BioinformaticsPackages/

 Add the following line to the end of your `.bashrc` file